-MCS Firsthand Advisers is a platform that connects students with alumni virtually from a variety of Harvard schools who work in a wide array of industries.
+MCS Firsthand Advisors is a platform that connects students with alumni virtually from a variety of Harvard schools who work in a wide array of industries.
 More importantly, these alums have essentially raised their hands to volunteer to offer career advice to students, including mock interviews and resume reviews.
-Below are some tips on how to best use Firsthand Advisers.
+Below are some tips on how to best use Firsthand Advisors.

 2. Complete your profile.
 This includes updating your name, email, and educational background.
 You can also include your career goals, which may be a helpful primer when meeting with alumni.

-4. Select advisers by appointment type.
+4. Select advisors by appointment type.
 You can select from three types: career conversation, resume/CV critique or mock interview.